-16. N Notwithstanding anything in this Plan to the contrary, does not waive, release or discharge any rights to tΟ indemnification on for actions occurring through [his/her] affiliation with th he Company or its subsidiaries, affiliates or predecessors s, whether those rights arise from statute, corporate charter documents or a discharge any 1 right may have pursuant to any insurance policy y or coverage provided or maintained by the Company o or its subsidiaries s, affiliates or predecessors.
+16. Notwithstanding anything in this Plan to the contrary, does not waive, release or discharge any rights to indemnification for actions occurring through [his/her] affiliation with the Company or its subsidiaries, affiliates or predecessors, whether those rights arise from statute, corporate charter documents or any other source nor does waive, release or discharge any right may have pursuant to any insurance policy or coverage provided or maintained by the Company or its subsidiaries, affiliates or predecessors.

-17. If any part of this Plan is found to be either invalid or unenforceable, the remaining portions of this Plan will still valid.
-18. This Plan is intended to release and discharge any claims of under the Age Discrimination a Employment Act.
-To satisfy the requirements of the Older Workers' Benefit Protection Act, 29 U.S.C. section 626(f), the part agree as follows: A acknowledges that [he/she] has read and understands the terms of this Plan.
-B acknowledges that [he/she] has been advised in writing to consult with an attorney, if desired, concerning this Plan and has received all advice [he/she] deems necessary concerning this Plan.
-C acknowledges that [he/she] has been given twenty-one (21) days to consider whether or not to enter in this Plan, has taken as much of this time as necessary to consider whether to enter into this Plan, and has chosen enter into this Plan freely, knowingly and voluntarily.
-D. For a seven day period following the execution of this Plan, may revoke this Plan by delivering a writted revocation to at the Company.
-This Plan shall not become effective and enforceable until the revocation period he expired.
-19 acknowledges that [he/she] has been encouraged to seek the advice of an attorney of [his/her] choice w regard to this Release.
-Having read the foregoing, having understood and agreed to the terms of this Release, and having had opportunity to and having been advised by independent legal counsel, the parties hereby voluntarily affix their signatures.
+17. If any part of this Plan is found to be either invalid or unenforceable, the remaining portions of this Plan will still be valid.

+18. This Plan is intended to release and discharge any claims of under the Age Discrimination and Employment Act.
+To satisfy the requirements of the Older Workers' Benefit Protection Act, 29 U.S.C. section 626(f), the parties agree as follows:

+A. acknowledges that [he/she] has read and understands the terms of this Plan.

+- B. acknowledges that [he/she] has been advised in writing to consult with an attorney, if desired, concerning this Plan and has received all advice [he/she] deems necessary concerning this Plan. - C. acknowledges that [he/she] has been given twenty-one (21) days to consider whether or not to enter into this Plan, has taken as much of this time as necessary to consider whether to enter into this Plan, and has chosen to enter into this Plan freely, knowingly and voluntarily. - D. For a seven day period following the execution of this Plan, may revoke this Plan by delivering a written revocation to at the Company.
+This Plan shall not become effective and enforceable until the revocation period has expired.

+19. acknowledges that [he/she] has been encouraged to seek the advice of an attorney of [his/her] choice with regard to this Release.
+Having read the foregoing, having understood and agreed to the terms of this Release, and having had the opportunity to and having been advised by independent legal counsel, the parties hereby voluntarily affix their signatures.

 20. This Plan is to be interpreted without regard to the draftsperson.
 The terms and intent of the Plan shall be interpreted and construed on the express assumption that all parties participated equally in its drafting.